nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_migrate/files_migrate.md

 ## Overview

-A lot of customers have existing file shares on existing NAS setup and which need to be migrated to Nutanix Files.
+Many customers have existing file shares on existing NAS infrastructure that need to be migrated to Nutanix Files.
 A lot of time they will leverage free migration tools like robocopy to migrate SMB shares.
-The common challenges of using common tools are the slow migration speed and complicated management.
+The common challenges of using common tools are the migration speed and complex management.

-That is way we start to support share migration feature from Files 4.0.2.
-This feature help customer to migrate existing SMB shares to Nutanix Files flawlessly while taking advantage of Nutnaix Files internal architeceture to provide robust and optimize migration solution.
+Starting from Nutanix Files 4.0.2, nutanix includes in-build migration tool.
+This feature will help customers migrate from existing SMB shares to Nutanix Files flawlessly by taking advantage of Nutnaix Files' internal architecture, providing a robust and optimize migration solution.

+Lets now explore the migration Tool

 ## Lab Preparation

-In your **WinTools VM**, we have a share **my_secret** shared as **M:** drive.
-We will use this as an existing share to migrate to Nutanix Files.
+In your **WinTools VM**, there is a share **my_secret** mapped under **M:** drive.
+We will use this as an existing share to migrate to a remote Nutanix Files.

-1. Connect to your *Initials***-ToolsVM** via RDP or console using **NTNXLAB\\Administrator** user
+1. Connect to your *Initials***-WinToolsVM** via RDP or console as **NTNXLAB\\Administrator** user
 2. Open **File Explorer** and go to **M:\** to check the existing share.
 3. Right click the folder **confidential** > **Security** > **Edit**
 4. Add **user01** to have **read access** to this folder.